 - Remove or repair a tear in the acetabular labrum.

 - Shave a bone spur that is causing impingement.

 - Suture and repair a torn teres ligament or iliopsoas tendon.

 - Remove or repair something that may be catching causing snapping hip syndrome.

 - Perform a psoas tendon release to treat internal snapping hip syndrome.

 - Repair an artery or other tissue damaged during a fracture.

-If arthroscopic surgery is necessary, proper post-surgery rehabilitation is very important, perhaps even more important than the surgery itself.
-The post-operative recovery and rehabilitation program will depend on the type of surgery that was performed and the health of the patient.
+Proper post-surgery rehabilitation is very important, perhaps even more important than the surgery itself.
 Most patients can leave the hospital the same day using crutches or a cane.
-Crutches may be required for a several days but weight can usually be placed on the leg immediately.
 You will be required to follow up with your surgeon and a physical therapist and they will advise you on your recovery.
-Activities should focus on reducing pain, promoting healing, improving flexibility, and strengthening the hip and leg muscles.

 Would you like to discuss your surgical recovery or other conditions with a MendMyHip Advisor?